Stands Free AdBlocker Review 2025: Is It Truly a Balanced Ad-Blocking Solution?

 Stands Free Adblocker accepts voluntary donations in lieu of paid subscriptions

 While they used to have a donation button right in the extension, they have since removed this and made the link hard to find on their website as well.
-It seems they want to move away from seeming intrusive by asking for money too outwardly.
+It seems they want to move away from seeming intrusive by asking for money too openly.

 Stands Free AdBlocker removing donation elements